Skip to main content

 What happens during a scan

-After you click Generate, aprity runs through four phases.
+After you click Generate Now, aprity runs through four phases.
 You can monitor progress on the screen as the scan advances.

 Phase 1: Metadata extraction